ds-wm/atsa-2021/labs/README.md

 ## Things to remember

 - If you read in data, it's a good idea to show it (e.g., `head(df)`) and provide a summary (e.g., `summary(df)`).
+- Numbering your lab sections as well as numbering your figures helps with referencing in your conclusions and discussions.

 # Files and Folders